Flash FInder Timing Offset not handled correctly

 But then there will be another discussion whether we want to hunt down a reason for these plots.
 Opinions welcome....

-#10 Updated by Kazuhiro Terao about 6 years ago
+#10 Updated by Kazuhiro Terao over 6 years ago

 - File WFTime.gif WFTime.gif added